agoragames/activity_feed/README.markdown

 # ActivityFeed

-Activity feeds backed by Redis
+Activity feeds backed by Redis.
+Activity feeds may also be referred to as timelines or news feeds.

 ## Compatibility